redis-collections/redis-collections/docs/index.rst

     To have the same (expected) behaviour is considered to be more important than efficiency.

     .. warning::
-        If a collection has the requested method, but does not behave as the original built-in and does not raise NotImplementedError, it is a bug.
+        If a collection has the method you want to use, but it does not behave as the original built-in and it does not raise NotImplementedError, then it is a bug.
 Please, `report it <https://github.com/honzajavorek/redis-collections/issues>`_.

+    If there is more efficient approach than the one complying with the model interface, new method exposing this approach should be introduced.

+*   Cases where different than standard approach would lead to better efficiency are mentioned and highlighted in API documentation as notes.
+Known incompatibilities with the original API are marked as warnings.
 *   Behavior of **nested Redis Collections** containing other Redis Collections is **undefined**.
     It is not recommended to create such structures.
 Use IDs instead.
-*   Sometimes API is extended with a couple of extra methods to expose more efficient approaches.
-*   Cases where different than standard approach would lead to better efficiency are mentioned and highlighted in API documentation as notes.
-Known incompatibilities with the original API are marked as warnings.

 API Documentation
 -----------------

-Redis Collections have only several classes representing provided collections.
+Redis Collections are composed of only several classes.
+All items listed below are exposed as public API, so you can (and you should) import them directly from ``redis_collections`` package.

 .. automodule:: redis_collections.base